Mayank-kanojiya/Weather_App_Kotlin/README.md

-Got it 👍
-Here’s your **Weather App README rewritten in a more natural, humanized, and engaging style**, while keeping it professional for GitHub or portfolio use:

----

 # Weather App 🌦️

 An interactive **Android Weather App** that delivers **real-time weather updates** for any city you search.
 To make the experience more engaging, the app automatically adjusts its **background theme** based on the weather condition — bringing the weather to life on your screen.